liviubiur/saving-account/README.md

 ### Web API

-| Web API                 | URL
+| Description             | URL
 | ------------------------|:-------------:
-| User register           | /ing-tech/users
+| Create an user          | /saving-account/users
-| Create a Saving Account | /ing-tech/saving-accounts
+| Create a Saving Account | /saving-account/saving-accounts

 ### How it works